 Misclassification As referenced in unpaid overtime, employers may try to avoid paying overtime by granting their employees managerial titles.
 However, the FLSA mandates that employees must have specific managerial positions before they are classified as exempt from overtime wages.

 Working from home With increased technological use, lines have been blurred between work and home.
 Employees may receive work emails via their phones or laptops and might make them feel obligated to work even when they are off duty or vacationing.
-The time spent working for your employer may be time you should be compensated for.
+The time spent working for your employer may be time for which you should be compensated.

 Failure to pay minimum wage Despite state and federal laws, some employers still cheat their employees out of minimum wages.
 Tipped and day rate workers are usually vulnerable to minimum wage violations because of their pay structure.